About the Canterbury Men’s Centre

-If you would be interested in considering being a contracted counsellor at the CMC please write or phone us.
+If you would be interested in becoming a contracted or student counsellor at the CMC please write or phone us.

 We have volunteer roles for social workers and student social workers as well.
 Please get in touch if you would like to know more.

 We have charitable trust status and provide appropriate receipts to our donees.
 You can also donate to us through your company payroll scheme.
 Tell your employer and they can contact us to sort out the details.

 We are very happy to target your donations toward special projects.
 Just let us know what you are thinking.

 A few things you could help with include;

 - Keeping our blogs/web sites up to date, or getting them just looking great with a one-off push

 - Doing one-off graphic projects for us

 - Being a “gopher” at the range of events that we facilitate/run.Lot’s of fun.

 - Being a drop-in support guy for men in crisis